danlucraft/redcar/Readme.md

 ## Note ##

-*The RSense plugin has the same keymapping as Toggle Line Comment
+* The RSense plugin has the same keymapping as Toggle Line Comment (not sure how to handle this, yet)
+* An option to disable the warning when using default comment strings is in the plugin preferences, as well as settings for the defaults